OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 Because of a FireEdge vulnerability present in OpenNebula 6.0 (which has been fixed in `OpenNebula 6.0.1 and 6.0.0.1 <https://forum.opennebula.io/t/ee-6-0-1-and-ce-6-0-0-1-available-for-download/9468>`__) login tokens were created automatically with the same value of the password.
 This results in an authentication problem once the token expires as ``oned`` will recognize the password as an expired token and won’t authenticate the user.

-.. important:: This issue will only affect users that have logged in Sunstone or FireEdge using OpenNebubula 6.0.0.
+.. important:: This issue will only affect users that have logged in Sunstone or FireEdge using OpenNebula 6.0.0.

 In order to recover the users ``oneuser token-delete-all`` and ``oneuser token-delete`` commands can be used for removing the token.
 If ``oneadmin`` user is affected by this and there's no other user belonging to ``oneadmin`` group that can remove its tokens, the corresponding record in the database has to be updated removing the token: